mskl/VI13/README.md

 Data visualization class at Instituto Superior de Técnico Lisbon.

-## TODO - checkpoint 1
+## TODO - checkpoint 1 FIX
 - [ ] Add other datasets (with links, and size)
 - [ ] Change the current dataset to RAW version
 - [ ] Print the new word doc again

 # Dataset
-- mapping of university code to city name - DONE
+- [x] mapping of university code to city name - DONE
-- distance between cities
+- [x] distance between cities -> will be calculated from coordinates
-- language family
+- [ ] language family - TODO
-- cost of living
+- [x] cost of living
-- university rank
+- [ ] university rank
-- state general information (size, number of people)
+- [ ] state general information (size, number of people) - DONE

----

 ## Dataset Student_mobility (2009 - 2014)
 RAW datasets are available at [data.europa.eu](https://data.europa.eu/euodp/en/data/dataset?q=Raw+data+of+Erasmus+student+mobility&ext_boolean=all&sort=).
 However only for the years 2009 - 2014.
 The latest 2013-14 dataset is available [here](https://data.europa.eu/euodp/en/data/dataset/erasmus-mobility-statistics-2013-14).